minghuaw/fe2o3-amqp/fe2o3-amqp/Readme.md

 `fe2o3-amqp-ws` to establish WebSocket connection to the broker.
 An example of sending and receiving message in a browser tab can be found [examples/wasm32-in-browser](https://github.com/minghuaw/fe2o3-amqp/tree/main/examples/wasm32-in-browser).

+The `"rustls"` and `"native-tls"` features do nothing on a `wasm32` target.
+A browser cannot open a raw socket, so it terminates TLS itself.
+Use a `wss://` URL with `fe2o3-amqp-ws` to get an encrypted connection.
+If you enable a TLS feature and then open an `amqps://` URL on `wasm32`, the call returns `OpenError::TlsConnectorNotFound`.

 ## Components